Hell Hath No Fury (Clipse album)

-Hell Hath No Fury is the third studio album by hip hop duo Clipse.
-The album was released on November 28, 2006 in the United States by Re-Up, Star Trak and Jive.
+Hell Hath No Fury is the second studio album by hip hop duo Clipse.
+The album was released on November 28, 2006 in the United States by Re-Up Gang Records, Star Trak, Jive and Zomba.
 Recording sessions for the album took place over a period of several years, and suffered numerous delays prior to release.
-Production was handled by The Neptunes.

-Following the release of their debut studio album, Lord Willin', Clipse began working on the album in late 2003, but were forced to delay development when several artists signed to Arista were dissolved into sister label Jive, as part of a larger merger between Sony and BMG.
-This resulted in Star Trak moving to Interscope, signing a new distribution deal.
-Due to contractual requirements, Clipse were forced to remain with Jive.
-Upon completion of the album, the duo became increasingly frustrated with the label, as Jive was in favor of more pop-oriented acts.
-Clipse eventually requested a formal release from their contract with the label, which was denied.
-The duo then sued Jive, eventually reaching a settlement on May 9, 2006.
+Production was credited to The Neptunes, though Pusha T later claimed that Pharrell Williams produced it alone.

-Hell Hath No Fury landed at Number 14 on the Billboard 200 with 80,000 copies sold in the first week.
+Hell Hath No Fury landed at Number 14 on the Billboard 200 with 78,000 copies sold in the first week.
 Two singles were released prior to the album, "Mr. Me Too" and "Wamp Wamp (What It Do)", both of which attained moderate chart success.
 The album received universal acclaim, and is regarded as one of the best albums of the 2000s.

 Background

 After releasing Lord Willin' and going on tour, Clipse began recording the album in late 2003.
 Work on the album was halted in 2004, when Arista Records—their label at the time—was dissolved into its sister label Jive Records, as part of a larger merger between Sony Music Entertainment and BMG.
 Star Trak Entertainment moved on to Interscope Records, but due to contractual issues, the group was forced to stay with Jive.

 While Clipse resumed work on the album, its release was delayed by Jive throughout the rest of 2004 and much of 2005.
 Additional delays resulted when Clipse sued Jive after the label refused to grant the group a release from its contract.
 These legal issues would not be resolved until May 2006.
 Further delays pushed the release date to August 29 then to October 31 and then November 28.

 Two singles were released prior to the album.
 "Mr. Me Too" was released on May 23, 2006 and peaked at Number 65 on Hot R&B/Hip-Hop Songs chart.
 The song contained a reference to their record label Jive where Pusha T apologized to the fans for the constant album delays and blamed them on the executives at Jive.
 "Wamp Wamp (What It Do)" was released on October 31 later that year and peaked at Number 96.